 Influence

 We know that the underlying causes driving deforestation are complex and larger than any one company can address alone, which is why we will collaborate within and beyond our supply chain to help drive transformational change.
-For example, we are proud founding signatories of the UK Soy Manifesto.
-The UK Soy Manifesto is a collective industry commitment signaling a new approach to soy, enabling UK companies across the supply chain to step up and develop inclusive solutions.
-We are also members of the UK Roundtable on Sustainable Soy, a collaboration between the UK government and Industry.
+In addition to being a founding signatory of the UK Soy Manifesto, we are also members of the UK Roundtable on Sustainable Soy, a collaboration between the UK government and industry.
 Through the Roundtable, companies and industry associations work together to achieve a shared goal of supporting resilient supplies of soy for the UK which are legal and cultivated in a way that protects against the conversion of forests and valuable native vegetation.

 Measuring and Reporting on Progress